 Braeden Paul literally grew up around music.
 His earliest memories include hearing his father Robby and grandpa, Bobby Paul play banjo, fiddle and various other instruments around their homes.
 He also recalls hearing recordings of numerous different artists in Bluegrass & Country music such as Bill Monroe, Flatt & Scruggs, Jimmy Martin, Doyle Lawson, The Johnson Mountain Boys, Roy Acuff and Grandpa Jones among others.

 Of course this made Braeden want to actually learn to play.
 His first instrument was an archtop banjo given to him by his father when he was just 5 years old.
-Due to low functioning motor skills caused by his diagnosis of Cerebral Palsy, it would be several years before Braeden could accomplish his goal of being a musician.

 After graduating high school, Braeden was invited to join Philip Ferguson & Texas True.
 For the next 3 1/2 years he performed with the group all over the Southwest.
 He also appeared on the studio recording, “Old Danville Road” which was produced by Grammy Award Winner, Brad Davis.
 A few of the songs received radio airplay on The Ranch KKUS 104.1 based out of Tyler, TX.